 If you require any further information on fees, please contact a member of our reception staff.

 Can I use my health insurance?

-Our practitioners vary in which insurance companies they deal with.
-You are therefore advised to check with and gain authorisation from your insurer before you attend the clinic to see a named practitioner.
+Our practitioners vary in which insurance companies they deal with but our reception staff can advise on this.
+If you are using health insurance, please check with and gain authorisation from your insurer before you attend.

 Patients should also note that for podiatry services, most insurers do not cover the cost of foot orthoses.
-Orthoses made in clinic by the podiatrist are typically around £48.00 a pair.
+Orthoses made in clinic by the podiatrist are typically around £55.00 a pair